junxit/us-congress-bills-110/metadata.md

 - 2008-03-03 — Placed on the Union Calendar, Calendar No. 326.
 - 2008-03-03 — Reported (Amended) by the Committee on House Administration.
 H. Rept.
 110-535.
 - 2008-03-03 — Reported (Amended) by the Committee on House Administration.
 H. Rept.
 110-535.
+- 2008-03-05 — Considered under suspension of the rules. (consideration: CR H1249-1254)
+- 2008-03-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5159.
+- 2008-03-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-03-05 — Mr. Brady (PA) moved to suspend the rules and pass the bill, as amended.
+- 2008-03-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1249-1253)
+- 2008-03-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1249-1253)